|The Global RISK Management Network™

 "Global RISK Management Network is the champion of business and technology management practices relevant to the brave new world of business, also described as a world of radical discontinuous change.
 This world full of continuous surprises of unforeseen dimensions and change of uncharted scale is characterized by evolving models of work, workplaces, business enterprises, institutions, and other formal and informal organizations.
 This is the world in which the success formulas and best practices of yesterday could become failure traps of tomorrow and enterprises that were Goliaths of yesterday may become dinosaurs of tomorrow.
 Until this point, you may have read about this new world in some of the popular books on business transformation, change management, knowledge management and e-business.
 Welcome to the marketspace where this world is being charted, understood, defined and practiced... welcome to the new world of business!!"

-Global RISK Management Network has served as the world's epicenter from which specific business technology focus on operational risks, enterprise risks, and systemic risks was adopted by CxOs and governments across most countries of the world.
+Global RISK Management Network has served as the world's epicenter from which specific Business Technology, or "BizTech", as we called the integrated Business-Technology application focus that we pioneered, focus on operational risks, enterprise risks, and systemic risks was adopted by CxOs and governments across most countries of the world.
 Recognized for contributions to the advancement of global managerial practices on operational, enterprise, and systemic risk management, our focus has been squarely on advancing the obsolescent financial risk management paradigm since a few years preceding the Global Financial Crisis of 2008.

 After the turn of the last century,